mccgr/asic/asx.md

 Given the many issues that appeared with the name matching, the full set of `linked_id`s was passed through on a couple of rounds.
 In the first round, the entire set (around 6740 ids, at the time) was ensentially passed through, with the browser being watched minimally to look out for multiple distinct matches (problem 2) and the odd cases of unhelpful characters and acronyms (problems 7 and 8).
 The around 80-85% of cases which had an appropriate match were picked up relatively quickly by `write_asic_details`, in that they had unique match accessed by the browser.

 After the first pass through the full set, a second pass was done for the entries which either had `company_name_asic` equal to `NULL`, or all of the `abn`, `acn`, `arbn` and `arsn` fields set to `NULL`.
 This amounted to around 1000 cases after the first pass.
 This second pass actually took longer to do, as this constituted the difficult cases, and the browser was watched much more closely.
 It was in this step that the filings, such as Appendix 3B, were checked for company numbers, particularly for groups (problem 5) and managed investment schemes with a given investment manager and responsible entity (problem 6).
-If a result had to be accessed manually, either by clicking on a later result in the search results which the browser had not accessed, or doing a search by company number, the result was manually written to `asxlisting.asic_information` was done using the following commands in three separate Jupyter Notebook cells: firstly, `get_company_info_table`
+If a result had to be accessed manually, either by clicking on a later result in the search results which the browser had not accessed, or doing a search by company number, the result was manually written to `asic.asx` was done using the following commands in three separate Jupyter Notebook cells: firstly, `get_company_info_table`
 ```python
 raw_df = get_company_info_table(driver)
 raw_df